Tips for Growing Cabbage Family Crops

 Whenever I plant them, I take a couple of extra steps and am rewarded with perfect produce at harvest time.
 Those steps are organic, too, so I know our food is safe to eat.
 Here’s my routine: (and remember that you can always click on the photos to view a much larger image)

-To keep the aphids away and the cabbage butterflies from laying eggs on the plants’ leaves, I place hoops over the bed and lay a sheet of floating row cover on top of the hoops.
+To keep aphids away and cabbage butterflies from laying eggs on the plants’ leaves, I place hoops over the bed.
+Then I lay a sheet of floating row cover on top of the hoops.
 The row cover acts as a physical barrier that the cabbage butterflies and aphids can’t get through.
-I can leave the row cover over the plants for the entire season because none of the cabbage family crops needs to be pollinated.
+I can leave the row cover over the plants for the entire season.
+That’s because none of the cabbage family crops needs to be pollinated.
 So, as soon as I plant the seedlings, that cover goes over the bed.
 I weight down the edges to make sure it won’t blow off with a gust of wind.